List of Luigi video games

-Luigi is a video game subseries of platformers and puzzle video games that is a spin-off of the Mario franchise published and produced by Nintendo.
-All games in the series revolve around the titular Luigi, best known for being the younger brother of Nintendo's mascot character Mario.
-Luigi games have been released for various Nintendo video game consoles and handhelds dating from the Game & Watch to the Nintendo Switch.
+Numerous video games primarily starring Luigi, the younger brother of the titular character from the Mario franchise, have been released for various Nintendo video game consoles and handhelds dating from the Game & Watch to the Nintendo Switch.
+Nintendo has developed and published most Luigi video games such as the spin-off series starring him, Luigi's Mansion.

 History

 Luigi was introduced in the 1983 Game & Watch title Mario Bros., where he and Mario work in a bottling plant.
 He later appeared widely in the arcade game Mario Bros., released two weeks later.
 The first game to star Luigi and to use the Luigi branding was the 1990 game Luigi's Hammer Toss, in which Luigi uses a shield to deflect hammers being thrown by Hammer Bros.
 More recently, he has appeared in the Luigi's Mansion series.
 Two of the original Nintendo Entertainment System (NES) Mario games, with those being Super Mario Bros. and the NES port of Mario Bros., have been ported to the Wii U and altered to feature Luigi as the protagonist instead of Mario.